-Some of the information within has been compiled using data from a representative account.
-This information relates to an existing Stewart Investors strategy and has been provided to illustrate Stewart Investors' expertise in the strategy.
+Some of the information within has been compiled using data from representative strategy accounts.
+This information relates to existing Stewart Investors strategies and has been provided to illustrate Stewart Investors' expertise in the strategies.
 This material is provided for information purposes only and does not constitute a recommendation, a solicitation, an offer, an advice or an invitation to purchase or sell any fund and should in no case be interpreted as such.